UtrechtUniversity/FAIR-Cheatsheets/CONTRIBUTING.md

 This can be done by accessing the:

-- [FAIR cheatsheet template](https://www.canva.com/design/DAFefwco7Os/FWtDm6-BLR7NSL1f8TVNIg/edit?utm_content=DAFefwco7Os&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) on canva which is a general template of the cheatsheet design
+- [FAIR cheatsheet template](https://www.canva.com/design/DAFefwco7Os/FWtDm6-BLR7NSL1f8TVNIg/edit?utm_content=DAFefwco7Os&utm_campaign=designshare&utm_medium=link2&utm_source=sharebutton) on Canva which is a general template of the cheatsheet design
-- Or make changes to the already existing [Data and Code cheatsheets](https://www.canva.com/design/DAFbwCJqZZU/ec6rkzFDDEVdxLkwFlFatA/edit?analyticsCorrelationId=2d93fe67-cdde-4a63-ba46-85e36193d6c1) on canva
+- Or make changes to the already existing [Data and Code cheatsheets](https://www.canva.com/design/DAFbwCJqZZU/ec6rkzFDDEVdxLkwFlFatA/edit?analyticsCorrelationId=2d93fe67-cdde-4a63-ba46-85e36193d6c1) on Canva